acoustic-warfare/beamforming-lk/README.md

 ## Usage

 Run the program

     ./beamformer

-## Testing

-Run the automated tests

-    make test

-## Documentation

-You may see a structural documentation of the project by building the `Doxygen` page which will generate a documentation page at `doc/html/index.html`

-    make doc

 ## Offline usage
 You may want to test the system without an FPGA connected, you may look at the